FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 When running the robot system, we must first ensure the safety of the operators.
 The general precautions are listed below.
 Please take corresponding measures to ensure the safety of the operator.

-1. All operators who use the robot system should be trained through training courses sponsored by the Fouville (Suzhou) Robot System Co., Ltd. Users need to ensure that they fully grasp the safe and standardized operating processes and have the qualifications for robotic operations.
+1. All operators who use the robot system should be trained through training courses sponsored by the FAIR INNOVATION (Suzhou) ROBOTIC SYSTEM COMPANY.
+Users need to ensure that they fully grasp the safe and standardized operating processes and have the qualifications for robotic operations.
 For training details, please check with our company, the mailbox is jiling@frtech.fr。

 2. All operators who use the robot system, please do not wear loose clothes or jewelry.
 Make sure the long hair beam is behind the head when operating the robot.

-3. In the operation of the device, even if the robot has stopped, it may be because the robot is waiting to start the signal and is in a state of motion.
+3. During the operation of the device, even if the robot seems to have stopped, it may be because the robot is waiting to start the signal and is in a state of motion.
 Even in such a state, the robot should be regarded as in action.

 4. The lines should be drawn on the floor to mark the scope of the robot, so that the operator understands the action range of the robot includes holding tools (robotics, tools, etc.).